 - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-A minimum of three (3) years continuous clean time. - c.
-At least one (1) year previous service at the Area level. - d.
-Willingness, desire, and ability to serve. - e.
-An understanding of Robert's Rules of Order. - f.
-Must be able to fulfill all duties of this position. - g.
-Willingness to gain a working knowledge of the Chairperson's and Vice Chairperson's responsibilities in the event of needing to assume the duties of either position.
+Should have a working knowledgeof the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
+Worked the 12 Steps. - Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
+A minimum of three (3) years continuous clean time. - e.
+At least one (1) year previous service at the Area level. - f.
+Willingness, desire, and ability to serve.

+- g.
+An understanding of Robert's Rules of Order. - h.
+Must be able to fulfill all duties of this position. - Willingness to gain a working knowledge of the Chairperson's and Vice Chairperson's responsibilities in the event of needing to assume the duties of either position at the IEFASC.

 - a.
-To serve as Chairperson in the absence of the Chairperson and Vice Chairperson. - b.
-Attendall regularly scheduled IEFASC, SCRSC sessions and as many group business meetings as
+To serve as Chairperson/Vice Chairperson in the absence of the Chairperson and/or Vice Chairperson. - b.
+Attend all regularly scheduled IEFASC, SCRSC sessions and as many group business meetings as